profi-tech/tsqm-php/README.md

 ```

-# Limitations and Warnings
+# Limitations and warnings

 - TSQM is generally not a Workflow Engine but a library for reliably executing PHP code with external calls.
 However, you can try to use the library as a workflow engine, provided that all task code is stored and executed within the same codebase.

-- Task data is deleted from the database after execution, as the persistent storage is used only to ensure transactionality.
+- Task data is deleted from the database after execution, as the persistent storage is used only to ensure transactional consistency.

-- For errors, only the error class, message, and code are serialized into the database.
+- For errors, only the class, message, and code are stored.

-- TSQM is lightweight but has not been tested under heavy loads.
+- TSQM is lightweight and fast but has not been tested under heavy loads.

 - TSQM uses its own interfaces for container, queue, logger, etc., to avoid dependencies on external libraries, which have mostly moved to PHP 8.
-TSQM needs to support both PHP 7.4 and 8.
+TSQM needs to support all PHP versions starting from 7.4.